 The focus groups will bring a range of community members together (including autistic people, family members and relevant professionals) and involve a combination of online discussion groups and short surveys.

 The focus groups will be conducted by ORIMA Research on behalf of the Australian Autism Research Council.
-More information about the study (including the application process and your privacy) can be found via the Expresion of Interest form.

 The AARC would like to see a range of perspectives represented in each of the focus groups to get a good sense of what research questions and topics are important to the community.